muratk5n/thirdwave/en/index.md

 ---

 If you are an Estonian immigrant your child born in US won't be 80%, 50% or even 10% Estonian - s/he will be 100% American.
-Local, regional culture rules all.
+Majority local, regional culture rules all.
 Heritage means nothing.

 ---